KrisCris/Palworld-Pal-Editor/README.md

 3. `python -m palworld_pal_editor`

 ### Option C. Docker Container

+1. Download the compose file: `./docker/sample-docker-compose.yml`.
+2. Rename it to `docker-compose.yml`, then configure it properly.
+3. Run `docker compose up -d`.

+#### If you want to manually build it

 1. Clone the code.
 2. Copy `./docker/sample-docker-compose.yml` to `./docker/docker-compose.yml`, then do necessary modifications.